 Here's a tip for finding a good gelato shop—look at the pistachio flavor.
-If the color looks like a very artifical bright green, it's probably not a good place to go.
+If the color looks like a very artificial bright green, it's probably not a good place to eat at.
 Flavors should resemble the actual food from which they are made, so avoid brightly colored gelato that's piled high to impress you.

-Don't speak Italian?
-Don't worry.
+If you don't speak Italian, don't worry.
 Often the placards naming the gelato include pictures of the main ingredients, so you should be able to figure out what they are.
 Point to what you want if you have to.
-If you can't decide what flavor to try, try several; even on a small cone you can usually choose 2 flavors.
+If you can't decide what flavor to try, try several; even on a small cone, you can usually choose two flavors.
 You'll have to specify if you want a cone (cono) or a cup (coppa).
-Gelato is priced by the size of the cup or cone, or by how many flavors you get.
+Gelato is priced by the size of the cup or cone, or by how many flavors you select.

 The fruit flavors, made with real fruit, are especially refreshing in summer.
 Limone (lemon) and fragola (strawberry) are among the most popular flavors in all of Italy.
 These days you'll also find more creative flavors in some shops, especially in big cities, using ingredients such as basil, ginger, or cinnamon, or even making savory instead of sweet gelato.
 Some gelato shops also offer soy milk gelato or yogurt.